csatib02/kube-pod-autocomplete/README.md

 ## TODO

-- Add server side logging / request.
+- Add logic for more resource types.
 - Add caching.
 - Add option to drop labels that are not in the assignment.
 - Add search pods by label/ns/phase endpoint as a possible use-case.